alshedivat/al-folio/_pages/activities.md

     </div>
     <div class="col-sm-8">
         <b>NSF SaTC PI Meeting 2022 (06/01/2022 -- 06/02/2022)</b> <br>
-        On June 1st and June 2, 2022, I attended the NSF SaTC PI Meeting at Washington, D.C.
-I presented our current SaTC project “Privacy protection of Vehicles location in Spatial Crowdsourcing under realistic adversarial models” during the poster session.
-I had many exciting discussions with other researchers about data privacy, security of AI, and cybersecurity!
+        On June 1st and June 2, 2022, I attended the NSF SaTC PI Meeting in Washington, D.C.
+I presented some of the research progress made in our current SaTC project “Privacy protection of Vehicles location in Spatial Crowdsourcing under realistic adversarial models” during the poster session.
+I had many exciting discussions with other researchers about data privacy, the security of AI, and cybersecurity!
     </div>
 </div>